Cray-HPE/docs-csm/operations/README.md

 ## Kubernetes

 The system management components are broken down into a series of micro-services.
 Each service is independently deployable, fine-grained, and uses lightweight protocols.
 As a result, the system's micro-services are modular, resilient, and can be updated independently.
-Services within the Kubernetes architecture communicate via REST APIs.
+Services within the Kubernetes architecture communicate using REST APIs.

 - [Kubernetes Architecture](kubernetes/Kubernetes.md)
 - [About `kubectl`](kubernetes/About_kubectl.md)